Microsoft and Entra ID SSO with NetBird Self-Hosted

 | Name | Microsoft (or your preferred display name) |

-| Client ID | Application (client) ID from Azure |
+| Client ID | From Azure app registration (will fill after Step 3) |

-| Client Secret | Secret value from Azure |
+| Client Secret | From Azure app registration (will fill after Step 5) |

 For Microsoft Entra ID (Work/School):